-In the interim, we finished the drywall, painted, tiled the laundry room backsplash and added under counter lighting and a new counter top.
+In the interim, we finish the drywall, paint, tile the laundry room backsplash and add under counter lighting and a new counter top.
 Phew.
 That’s a lot for one little room!

 It was starting to come together, but I had something even better planned for the doors!
 For the second phase of our laundry room makeover, I purchased sheets of a beautiful patterned glass called Everglade.
 I used a glass cutter to cut the glass to fit each panel and popped them in.

 To keep the glass secure around the edges, I used this clear panel retainer.

 Initially I was going to install the glass as-is.
 Isn’t it pretty?